-What happens when someone dies without a will?
-How is a transfer of property after death without a will in California carried out?
-While dying without a will is rarely ideal, it happens often.
-When it does, the state’s intestate succession laws will generally determine which of the decedent’s surviving heirs stand to inherit from their estate.
+While dying without a will is rarely ideal, it is a common occurrence.
+When it happens, the state’s intestate succession laws generally will determine which of the decedent’s surviving heirs stand to inherit from their estate.

-While intestate succession laws can help ensure a decedent’s assets don’t end up with just anyone, a carefully constructed will or trust instrument is almost always the preferable option, since it would provide the decedent more control over the disposal of their assets after they die.
+While intestate succession laws can help ensure a decedent’s assets don’t end up with just anyone, a carefully constructed will or trust instrument is almost always the preferable option, since it would provide the decedent with more control over the disposal of their assets after they die.

 Discover how intestate succession laws work, what to expect during the probate process, and what steps you should take if a person dies without a will in California.